 Is your school eligible?

 To take part you need to be working at a school that is either a Teach First partner, or eligible to be one.
-That means your school must be in England or Wales and teach a high number of pupils from low-income backgrounds, because we want all our funding to be directed at those who need it most.
+That means your school must be in England and teach a high number of pupils from low-income backgrounds, because we want all our funding to be directed at those who need it most.

 We calculate which schools are eligible using the Income Deprivation Affecting Children Index (IDACI) and Achieving Excellence Areas (AEA), a measure which identifies parts of the country where children persistently underperform.